gvsrepins/pauloneves/README.md

 pauloneves
 ==========

-A simple website made with wordpress
+A simple website made with wordpres.